julianSelser/Tickets4Sale/README.md

 It will be used to read through the list of shows and produce its availabilitie

-Also there's a few peculiarities to note:
+Also there's 3 peculiarities to note:
+ * There's 2 `availability` methods, one includes the price, used for the second use case
  * The optional `id` field will be used later to introduce a database for orders.
 Being a scala optional parameters, it can be ignored when not needed
  * The `availability` methods optionally take a number of tickets sold for the `showDate`.
 While not needed for the 1° and 2° use case, it helps with the bonus